synthesized-io/insight/docs/core/user_guide/evaluation.rst

 hold-out test set of original data can be compared to determine whether the utility of the synthetic data has been maintained.

-Synthesized can automatically train models and compare their performance on the original and synthetic data using the ``synthesized.insight.metrics.predictive_modelling_score`` function.
+Synthesized can automatically train models and compare their performance on the original and synthetic data using the :func:`~synthesized.insight.metrics.predictive_modelling_score` function.
 This requires the original data, the synthetic data, a target variable to predict, a list of predictor columns, and a model type.
 The ``model`` parameter can be either one of: